For loops and range()

 The word element is a variable that takes on the value of each element in the collection, one at a time.
 You can name it anything you want.
 Python does not force a particular name.
 What matters is that the name makes sense in context.

-Let's start with a simple example.
+Start with a simple example.
 You have a list of school days and you want to display each one:

 Result: